tlswg/tls13-spec/draft-ietf-tls-tls13.md

    o  For cipher suites ending with _SHA384, the PRF is the TLS PRF
       with SHA-384 as the hash function.

-New cipher suite values are been assigned by IANA as described in
+New cipher suite values are assigned by IANA as described in
 {{iana-considerations}}.

 Note: The cipher suite values { 0x00, 0x1C } and { 0x00, 0x1D } are